henkerik/henkerik.github.io/_posts/2014-05-08-a-css-selector-evaluator-using-the-list-monad-in-javascript.md

 Our next job is finding a method to chain these partially applied selector functions together.
 Notice how the remaining type of our partially applied functions line up.
 However, one quickly sees that simply using function composition is not going to work here: the result of a select function is a list of element while the input of a select function is just a single element.

-This looks remarkabily similar to the problem we faced while composing functions which returned an Option.
-Today, we apply the same trick.
+To solve this problem, we are going to define a function called `flatMap` which allows us to apply a function with the type `Element => List[Element]` to an argument of type `List[Element]`.
 In Javascript we may implement flatMap on lists as following:

 {% highlight javascript %}
 // flatMap[A,B]: List[A] => (A => List[B]) => List[B]